-The College submitted its three year plan to ESFA in July 2018 which detailed an improving picture of surplus and financial health.
+The College submitted its three year plan to ESFA in July 2019 which detailed an improving picture of surplus and financial health.
 The plan has been accepted and a 'good' financial health rating moderated.
 The Financial Plan was tested to 5% sensitivity in income with no reduction in associated expenditure and continues to meet financial health guidelines.
-Income was planned being cognisant of demographic trends, apprenticeship reforms and proposed devolution of the Adult Skills Budget.
-The plan was tested with and without income from the Alternative provision Free School and was found to be robust.
+Income was planned being cognisant of demographic trends, apprenticeship reforms and proposed devolution of the Adult Education Budget.
 Any underperformance in income terms would be reflected in expenditure; the plan is therefore prudent in its approach.

-Approved by order of the members of the Corporation on 10 December 2018 and signed on its behalf by:
+Approved by order of the members of the Corporation on 9th December 2019 and signed on its behalf